I recently took the ICF’s Coach Knowledge Assessment exam (CKA).

 Finally, I googled resources on the internet.
 Here are some links that you may find helpful.

-- Two coaches share their experience on a conference call about taking and passing the CKA in 2015.
+Two coaches share their experience on a conference call about taking and passing the CKA in 2015.
+(Link no longer good).

 - Beth Beulow, PCC, shares her experience in taking the CKA.